-Food Snobs Scoff At This Kitchen Tool — Forget What They Say, It’s An Essential
+Food Snobs Scoff At This Kitchen Tool — Forget What They Say, It's An Essential

 Few kitchen gadgets are as derided as the humble garlic press.
 “Garlic is divine.
 Misuse of garlic is a crime.
-Old garlic, burnt garlic, garlic cut too long ago, garlic that has been smashed through one of those abominations, the garlic press, are all disgusting,” wrote Anthony Bourdain in his breakthrough memoir Kitchen Confidential.
+Old garlic, burnt garlic, garlic cut too long ago, garlic that has been smashed through one of those abominations, the garlic press, are all disgusting,” wrote the late Anthony Bourdain in his breakthrough memoir Kitchen Confidential.
 And while most of us have one sitting around in our kitchen utensil drawer,

 we may hesitate to use it after celeb chefs like Bourdain denounce it.

 Many of the chefs and foodies I interview never use a garlic press.
-Recently, I spoke with Toronto chef Alida Solomon, owner of Tutti Matti, who joked that she hadn’t touched one since 1990.
+A few years ago, I spoke with Toronto chef Alida Solomon, owner of Tutti Matti, who joked that she hadn’t touched one since 1990.
 Instead, she, along with most of her contemporaries, mince garlic with a knife (using the jarred stuff is considered a sin far worse than reaching for a garlic press).

 Why do chefs hate the garlic press?